 For our class of Climate Change we are planning to take a picture that shows the interaction of nature with people in a good environment and we need some innovative and original ideas for the picture.
 For example in what places we can take it, or what things could be our subject in the picture

 Enough is enough, employees know the end of the Badger is near... more »

 The EPA seems reluctant to assess compliance with ozone standards in Metropolitan Statistical Areas on an annual basis.
 I live in an area that has exceeded the ozone standard for 4 years and yet we are officially still in attainment.
 The EPA should review ozone attainment annually to protect citizens from unhealthy air.

-I have become interested with the issues regarding e-wastes, but I really do not have that much information about the subject.
-For this reason it would be nice of you people if we could use this space to share our ideas about e-wastes in general, such as our opinions on how it is handled, how it affects the areas we live in, or even some solutions and proposals that we might think of to provise solutions to this problem. ...more »
+For this reason it would be nice of you people if we could use this space to share our ideas about e-wastes in general, such as our opinions on how it is handled, how it affects the areas we live in, or even some solutions and proposals that we might think of to provise solutions to this problem.... more »

 Has the EPA ever considered stopping the manufacture of disposable diapers?
 If not, is there a green way of disposing them in place of putting them into landfills?

 Has the EPA ever considered creating a separate waste disposal system for people's pets?
 For example, I own a cat and place its waste products and litter in a dumpster.
 Wouldn't a separate system for this type of waste help the earth?